 "What you really need to do is fix the problem about where to store the air, and that's what we focused on, and that's proving to be the winning sauce," VanWalleghem said.

 Temporal Power, another energy storage startup, helped build Canada's first grid-connected flywheel, which acts like a windup toy and helps smooth out minor supply variations.

 The flywheel project is one of several that Ontario's Independent Electricity System Operator has procured in recent years.

-Chuck Farmer, director of stakeholder and public affairs, said that the IESO is waiting for Ontario's long-term energy plan set to come out later this year before making any decisions on further energy storage projects, but that he sees energy storage as a long-term part of the grid.
+Chuck Farmer, director of stakeholder and public affairs, said the IESO is waiting for Ontario's long-term energy plan set to come out later this year before making any decisions on further power storage projects, but he sees energy storage as a long-term part of the grid.

 "We see it at some point participating on an even footing with all the other things that provide services and energy, and we think it will get there in relatively short order," said Farmer.

 Note to readers: This is a corrected story.
 A previous version referred to Turning Point Generation as Turning Point Energy.